 These prices mostly fall in line with other high-end all-in-one PCs out there, namely the iMac’s newest challenger in the $2,999 (£2,999, AU$4,699) Surface Studio.
 Now, while you’ll be able to find plenty of cheaper all-in-ones out there, they won’t be this well built or include as powerful components.

 You can pick up any of the 2017 iMac models now directly through Apple’s website or other online retailers, like Amazon.

 Not much, if anything, has changed about the iMac’s look and feel these past few years.
 That’s not necessarily a bad thing, as this brushed aluminum all-in-one is simply sublime to behold.
 However, a few persisting design choices – not to mention its overall design in the face of new rivals – give us a bit of pause.

 That said, there’s something still wholly iconic about the iMac silhouette that’s made it a staple of offices, home and otherwise, in movies and TV for years.
 Its simple yet elegant appearance manages to be both striking and avoid getting in the way while you’re working.

-Then, of course, there’s the seemingly impossible thinness of the device, considering exactly how much is packed into the display portion of the computer (i.e. literally everything).
+Then, of course, there’s the seemingly impossible thinness of the iMac, considering exactly how much is packed into the display portion of the computer (i.e. literally everything).

-However, with Microsoft’s Surface Studio now on the block, it’s tough to ignore just how much thinner and more impressive the iMac could be if Apple just leveraged its learnings from developing Mac mini computers toward crafting a different kind of iMac base.
+However, with the Microsoft Surface Studio as competition, it’s hard to ignore just how much thinner and more impressive the iMac could be if Apple just leveraged its learnings from developing Mac mini computers toward crafting a different kind of iMac base.
 You know, one that holds all of the computer’s guts and ports?